-This guide is designed to help you learn as much as you can during your visit to Machu Picchu: Un-veiling the Mystery of the Incas.
-You are to write down answers to the questions as you walk through each room of the exhibition.
+This guide is designed to help you learn as much as you can during your visit to Machu Picchu: Unveiling the Mystery of the Incas .
+You are to write down answers to the questions as you walk throug each room of the exhibition.
 You will be graded on how complete your answers are.
 Questions labeled "EC" are more difficult and will earn extra credit points.
 Bring the handout to your next class-it will serve as the basis for discussion.

-Film: Unveiling the Mystery of the Incas

-View the introductory film and answer the following questions:

-1. Where is Machu Picchu located?
+Film: Unveiling the Mystery of the Incas View the introductory film and answer the following questions: 1.
+Where is Machu Picchu located?
 2. Give the approximate dates for the beginning and end of the Inca Empire.
 3. Who brought Machu Picchu to the world's attention in 1911?
+Excavation 1.
+Who are the two men shown in the diorama?